saurabhjadhav1911/flamenco/web/project-website/content/usage/job-types/_index.md

 weight: 10
 ---

-Flamenco uses JavaScript files called *job compiler scripts* or two things.
+Flamenco uses JavaScript files called *job compiler scripts* for two things.
 They

 - define a *job type*, with its own set of settings, and
 - convert a job of this type (like "*render this Blend file*") into concrete